Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Experimental Data-Driven Study

 \subsection{Voronoi Alternatives}

-Having discussed the point approximation, it may be useful to realize if there is any parametric settings of kernels which is close to Voronoi pedestrian count.
-To measure this (dis)similarity, we choose total absolute deviation.
+It may be useful to realize if there are any parametric settings of the conic kernel that are close to the Voronoi density.
+To measure this similarity, we use the mean absolute deviation (\ref{eq:mean_abs_diff}), i.e., the closer the mean absolute deviation is to zero, the more similar the densities are.
+An example of the time development of density (left) and density distribution for the conic kernel with $R = 1.6$ m compared to the Voronoi distribution (right) is shown in Figure \ref{fig:rnd6_alternative_voronoi}.

-Time development of pedestrian count (left) and pedestrian count distribution for different kernels versus Voronoi distribution (right) are denoted in Figure \ref{fig:rnd6_alternative_voronoi}.
-We can conclude that Voronoi pedestrian count has its alternative in conic kernel, specifically for $R \in (1.5, 3)$ m - the value of $R$ depends on the phase of the system (experimental round).
-However there is greater range for Voronoi than for cone and also slight differences for low densities in Figure \ref{fig:rnd6_alternative_voronoi} (left).
-This undervaluation of Voronoi pedestrian count is evident in Figure \ref{fig:rnd6_alternative_voronoi} (right) and caused by blending the pedestrian during free flow phases.
-The greater range could be caused by the property that Voronoi may resemble Dirac distribution under specific condition (dense crowd).
+Having computed the mean absolute deviation for all possible values of $R$ and experimental rounds, we can conclude that the Voronoi density has an alternative in the conic kernel, specifically for $R \in (1.5, 3)$ m.
+However, the value of $R$ depends on the phase of the system (experimental round).
+Additionally, there is a greater range for Voronoi than for the cone, and slight differences can be seen for low densities in Figure \ref{fig:rnd6_alternative_voronoi} (left).
+This undervaluation of the Voronoi density is evident in Figure \ref{fig:rnd6_alternative_voronoi} (right) and is caused by blending of pedestrians during free flow phases.
+The greater range is due to the property that the Voronoi diagram resembles the Dirac distribution under the specific condition of a dense crowd.